Saint-Hubert-de-Rivière-du-Loup

 Saint-Hubert-de-Rivière-du-Loup (/fr/) is a municipality in Quebec, Canada, in the administrative region of Bas-Saint-Laurent and the regional county municipality of Rivière-du-Loup.

 Geography

 Located in the Notre Dame Mountains, the municipality is dotted with several large lakes, including Grande-Fourche, Saint-Hubert and Saint-François, which attract many holidaymakers.
 Several watercourses in the Trois Pistoles River watershed flow through the municipality.
 From Lac de la Grande Fourche in the centre, the Sénescoupé River flows northeast.
 The Toupiké River crosses the southwest to the northeast.
 The Petite Fourche River crosses the south-west to its confluence with the Toupiké River.
 The Plate River crosses the south-east tip towards the north-east.
 The Mariakèche River makes a brief incursion into the north-west.

 Saint-Hubert-de-Rivière-du-Loup is crossed by Route 291.

+Demographics

+In the 2021 Census of Population conducted by Statistics Canada, Saint-Hubert-de-Rivière-du-Loup had a population of 1412 living in 646 of its 1019 total private dwellings, a change of from its 2016 population of 1279.
+With a land area of 192.20 km2, it had a population density of in 2021.